-The expected credit losses on financial assets are measured at the initial stage based on the present value of the gross deficit calculated based on the historical probability of default scenarios adjusted by the average forecast of macroeconomic indicators for the future twelve months multiplied by the value at default, taking into account the expected recovery rates when calculating the average Loss for each group of debt instruments with similar credit risk.
+- The expected credit losses on financial assets are measured at the stage one based on the present value of the gross deficit calculated based on the historical probability of default scenarios adjusted by the average forecast of macroeconomic indicators for the future twelve months multiplied by the value at default, taking into account the expected recovery rates when calculating the average Loss for each group of debt instruments with similar credit risk.
 Given the expected credit losses taking into account the amount and timing of payments, the credit losses arise even if the enterprise expects to pay in full but later after debt becomes payable under contractual terms.
-The expected credit losses over the twelve months are considered to be part of the expected credit losses over a lifetime arising from the defaulting events of a financial instrument and the potential within twelve months after the date of the financial statements.

-- The expected credit loss of financial assets in the stage two is measured based on the present value of the total deficit calculated based on the historical probability of default scenarios adjusted by the average forecasts of the macroeconomic indicators for the life of the financial asset multiplied by the value at default, For each group of debt instruments with similar credit risk. - Impaired financial assets at the balance sheet date are measured as the difference between the carrying amount of the asset and the present value of estimated future cash flows. - In calculating loss rates, the Bank calculates the expected recovery rates from the present value of expected cash flows either from cash and in kind guarantees or historical or anticipated future repayment rates as follows: - For debt instruments classified as part of the stage one, the value of cash and cash equivalents, cash and other financial instruments that can be easily converted into cash in a short year of time (3 months or less) and without any change (loss) in value due to credit risk, after deduction of 10% against unforeseen circumstances. - For the debt instruments classified in the stage 2 or 3, only the types of guarantees shall be considered in accordance with the rules issued by the Central Bank of Egypt on 24/5/2005 regarding the determination of the creditworthiness of the customers and the formation of the provisions, while the value of such guarantees shall be calculated according to the rules of preparing The financial statements of the banks and the recognition and measurement bases issued by the Central Bank of Egypt on December 16, 2008, after deducting 10% and 20% of the cash collateral and the present value of the future cash flows of the in-kind collateral, respectively. - For debt instruments held by banks operating outside Egypt, the probability of failure is determined on the basis of the credit rating of the head office of the bank operating outside Egypt and no more than the credit rating of the head office country, the loss rate is 45%. - For the instruments held by the banks operating in Egypt, the probability of failure is calculated on the basis of the classification of the bank by the external international rating institutions.
+The expected credit losses over the twelve months are considered to be part of the expected credit losses over a lifetime arising from the defaulting events of a financial instrument and the potential within twelve months after the date of the financial statements. - The expected credit loss of financial assets in the stage two is measured based on the present value of the total deficit calculated based on the historical probability of default scenarios adjusted by the average forecasts of the macroeconomic indicators for the life of the financial asset multiplied by the value at default, taking in consideration the weighting of the expected recovery rates in calculating the loss rate for each group of debt instruments with similar credit risk. - Impaired financial assets at the reporting date are measured as the difference between the carrying amount of the asset and the present value of estimated future cash flows. - In calculating the specific loss rates, the Bank calculates the expected recovery rates from the present value of expected cash flows either from cash and in kind guarantees or historical or anticipated future repayment rates as follows: - The Stage One: only the value of cash collaterals and their equivalents represented in cash and other financial instruments that can be converted into cash easily in a short period of time (3 months or less) and without any change (loss) in their value as a result of credit risks are considered. - -Stages two and three: only the types of guarantees are considered in accordance with the rules issued by the Central Bank of Egypt in June 2005 regarding the bases for assessing the creditworthiness of customers and the formation of provisions, while the value of these guarantees is calculated according to what is stated in the rules for preparing financial statements for banks and the basis for recognition and measurement issued by the bank.
+The Central Bank of Egypt on December 16, 2008. - For debt instruments held by banks operating outside Egypt, the probability of failure is determined on the basis of the credit rating of the head office of the bank operating outside Egypt and no more than the credit rating of the head office country taking into consideration the central bank instructions for countries risks.
+The loss rate is 45% at least. - For the instruments held by the banks operating in Egypt, the probability of failure is calculated on the basis of the classification of the bank by the external international rating institutions.
 The branches of the Egyptian banks abroad are treated as the main center.
-The branches of the foreign banks operating in Egypt, The loss rate is calculated at 45%.
+The branches of the foreign banks operating in Egypt, The loss rate is calculated at 45% at least.